OG-Hunter/seditiontracker.github.io-/docs/_suspects/charles-smith.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We stormed the gates of the Capitol.'
+quote: "We stormed the gates of the Capitol."
 title: Charles Smith charged on September 8, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack